Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Generative models from community detection methods

-In view of this degeneracy, a reasonable starting point is to consider all compatible generative models on equal footing.
+Secondly, when considering a potential degeneracy of this kind, a reasonable starting point is to consider all compatible generative models on equal footing.
 We can formalize this lack of additional information about the data generating process by employing the principle of maximum entropy~\cite{jaynes_probability_2003}, subject to a minimal set of constraints.
 Considering the expected value of the quality function itself as the only parameter of the model, i.e.

 and maximizing the entropy $-\sum_{\A,\bb}P(\A,\bb)\ln P(\A,\bb)$ subject to the above constraint, we obtain